AbdulSameer47/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-developed a library management system using java , SQL
+developed a library management system using java , MySQL

 # Introduction